 Ms. Minerva Janne Ganaden | Canada

 Southville alumna, Minerva Janne Ganaden, is a food and grocery team member and supervisor at Tim Hortons.
-The year 2020 has been a fulfilling stage in her life having migrated to Canada early in January yet she was rather greeted by a crisis.
-Just as Ms. Ganaden was settling into her new culture and her new life, so different from her previous experience in PH Academe, the pandemic upended every expectation and made this frontliner’s role critical to the recovery.
-Embracing the situation with grit and might come what may, she said, “As a management graduate of Southville, I learned to cope up with change, particularly with the “new normal” by having a forward-looking attitude.
+The year 2020 has been a fulfilling stage in her life having migrated to Canada early in January; yet she was rather greeted by a crisis.
+Just as Ms. Ganaden was settling into her new culture and her new life, different from her previous experience in the Philippine academe industry, the pandemic upended every expectation and made this frontliner’s role critical to the recovery.
+Embracing the situation with grit and might , she said, “As a management graduate of Southville, I learned to cope up with change, particularly with the “new normal” by having a forward-looking attitude.
 With personal planning, I tend to anticipate and think ahead on how to keep abreast of the changing times.”
-When asked how she works with her company in maintaining food stability, she further shared, “My work encompasses the handling of food services, restocking shelves, and maintaining an efficient flow of essential supplies especially amid the pandemic disrupting a chunk of the supply chain infrastructure concerning food production, transportation, and the cost of basic commodities.
+When asked how she works with her company in maintaining food stability, she concurred, “My work encompasses the handling of food services, restocking shelves, and maintaining an efficient flow of essential supplies especially amid the pandemic disrupting a chunk of the supply chain infrastructure concerning food production, transportation, and the cost of basic commodities.
 In the companies that I work with, there is a policy that food should not be put into waste and must be made available to everyone.
 Unsold pieces of bread and pastries within the day are given out as a food donation to the local and global communities.
 It is the social responsibility of the company to maintain food balance and give equal opportunity for all in terms of food availability at its best quality.”
-With the food sector co-playing the biggest roles in time of COVID-19, Ms. Ganaden has discovered more about herself, realizing that she will be a frontliner herself, a modern hero in a foreign land.
+With the food sector co-playing the biggest roles in time of COVID-19, Ms. Ganaden has discovered more many things.
+For one, Ms. Ganaden realized that she can be a frontliner herself, a modern hero in a foreign land.

 Mr. Daryl Timbol | Philippines